StuartSmith/Raspberry-Pi-Control-UltraSonicSensor/README.md

 <h2> Wiring the Ultrasonic Sensor to the Raspberry Pi </h2>
 <p>
 To wire the ultrasonic sensor to the raspberry pi,  4 GPIO pins are required: a Ground, a 5 volt power pin, and two 3 volt pins.
 A GPIO pin for the raspberry pi can only have 3.3 volts applied to any of it's GPIO pins and the ultrasonic has the capabilty to send 5 volts from the echo pin back to the GPIO Pin of the pi.
-To avoid the ultrasonic sensor from sending too much voltage to the GPIO pin of the raspberry pi, a 1 K Ohm resiter is inserted, to bring the voltage down to the correct level.
+To avoid the ultrasonic sensor from sending too much voltage to the GPIO pin of the raspberry pi, a 1 K Ohm resistor is inserted, to bring the voltage down to the correct level.

 <ul>
 <li>The five volt power Pin of the raspberry pi connects to the VCC pin of the ultrasonic sensor (pin 2)</li>